geohotstan/tinycorp-meetings/last-week-in-tinycorp/2024-11-18/meeting-transcript.md

 I think I'll let TJbecker.

 **Chenyu** [01:01:17]
-I think we should probably should probably should do the speed on one of the tinybox or something like that that's more easy to benchmark
+I think we should probably should probably should do the speed on one of the TinyBox or something like that that's more easy to benchmark

 **Geohot** [01:01:26]
 Uh yeah it just doesn't really matter what it is